logicly-au/pmhc-mds-spec/doc/upgrading-from-previous-versions.rst

 ------------------------------------------------

-1. Upgrade your Client Management System to export files in the new Version 4.1 format which adds a 'sites' column to the Provider Organisation worksheet and a 'service_contact-site' column to the Service Contact worksheet.
+1. Upgrade your Client Management System to export files in the new Version 4.1 format which adds a 'sites' column to the Provider Organisation worksheet and a 'service_contact_site' column to the Service Contact worksheet.

 Changes from Version 2